 Inflammation of the heart muscle (myocarditis), the membrane sac (pericarditis) which surround the heart, the inner lining of the heart (endocarditis) or the myocardium (heart muscle).
 Inflammation may be caused by known toxic or infectious agents or by an unknown origin.

 The sac that encases the heart is called the pericardium and it can be affected by a variety of conditions such as inflammation (pericarditis), fluid accumulation (pericardial effusion) and stiffness (constrictive pericarditis).
-The etiology of these conditions varies
+The aetiology of these conditions varies.

 Peripheral Arterial Disease